andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/women/README.md

 The elements of the pipeline are at the very least:

+* Social intelligence (Karl Albrecht / Daniel Goleman)
+* Emotional Intelligence (Empathy is the key to success)
 * Healing childhood trauma
 * Healing emotional / psychological trauma
 * Fixing internal coping mechanisms / external engagement strategies disbalance